Hermann Detzner: Book and honours

 On his arrival home, Detzner received a hero's welcome.
-The press likened him to the successful commander of German East Africa, Major General Paul Emil von Lettow-Vorbeck, who tied down British forces in Africa for the duration of the war.
+The press likened him to the successful commander of German East Africa, Major General Paul von Lettow-Vorbeck, who tied down British forces in Africa for the duration of the war.
 Detzner had been promoted to the rank of captain during the war; upon his return, he was promoted to major.
 In that year, he wrote Kaiser-Wilhelmsland, nach dem Stande der Forschung im Jahre 1919, (Kaiser-Wilhelmsland, According to the State of Research in the Year 1919), which was widely read in scientific circles.

-The Geographical Society of Berlin (Gesellschaft für Erdkunde zu Berlin) honored him 1921 with the Nachtigal medal "in Eisen" (iron), named after the German explorer Gustav Nachtigal, not in Gold, as sometimes purposed.
+The Geographical Society of Berlin (Gesellschaft für Erdkunde zu Berlin) honored him 1921 with the Nachtigal Medal "in Eisen" (iron), named after the German explorer Gustav Nachtigal, not in Gold, as sometimes reported.
 The Geographic Society of Leipzig (Gesellschaft für Erdkunde zu Leipzig) awarded him their Eduard-Vogel-Medaille in gold (Eduard Vogel) in the same year.
 The University of Köln granted him an honorary degree (Dr. phil. h. c.) on 31 July 1921, and the military awarded him the Iron Cross (2nd and 1st Class) together on 31 August 1919.
 He received a position in the colonial administration (Reichskolonialamt) in Berlin and in the imperial archive (Reichsarchiv) in Potsdam.

 To satisfy the public curiosity about his adventures, Detzner wrote Four years among cannibals : New Guinea.
 The book brought him fame in Germany and Britain, and he became a sought-after speaker on the lecture circuit.
 In the 1920s, in addition to several articles and two maps of New Guinea, Detzner published a memoir of his adventures in the Niger valley—In the land of the Dju-Dju: travel experiences in the eastern watershed of the Niger—in 1923, but it did not achieve the popularity of his previous work.